Background pattern

 • Muscle pain

-• Osteoporosis, which causes bone fractures in some cases (see also the section “Control of Letrozol Almus Pharma treatment in section 3”)
+• Thinning or bone loss (osteoporosis), which can cause bone fractures in some cases (see also the section "Monitoring of Letrozol Almus Pharma treatment" in section 3)

 • Swelling of arms, hands, feet, ankles (edema)